Takadenoshi/pandoc-presentation-template/README.md

 1) Edit `/.github/workflows/static.yml`
 1) Locate the `jobs.deploy.steps.Upload artifact` step (should have a comment "Upload entire repository".)
 1) Replace `path` with the path to your document root.

-_Note: This is only available for public repositories._